The Night Watchman (novel)

-The Night Watchman is a novel by Louise Erdrich first published on March 3, 2020, by HarperCollins.
+The Night Watchman is a novel by American author Louise Erdrich, first published on March 3, 2020, by HarperCollins.
 The novel is set in the 1950s.
 This is Erdrich's sixth standalone novel following Future Home of the Living God.
 The novel was inspired by the life of Erdrich's grandfather who motivated and inspired other members of the Turtle Mountain Reservation to resist the Indian termination policies of the 1940s–1960s.
 The Night Watchman is the first novel that Erdrich has written that is set on the Turtle Mountain Reservation.

 The novel was awarded the 2021 Pulitzer Prize for Fiction and the 2025 William Dean Howells Medal.

 Writing and composition

-The novel was directly inspired by the letters written by Edrich's grandfather detailing his resistance against termination bills meant to assimilate Ojibwe people into broader American society through a variety of means, including the end of federal recognition of the sovereignty of indigenous tribes.
-Erdrich has referred to the letters as "[...] beautiful, full of humor and storytelling."
+The novel was directly inspired by the letters written by Erdrich's grandfather detailing his resistance against termination bills meant to assimilate Ojibwe people into broader American society through a variety of means, including the end of federal recognition of the sovereignty of indigenous tribes.
+Erdrich has referred to the letters as "beautiful, full of humor and storytelling."
 She based The Night Watchman on his loving personality and commitment to his tribe.

 This historical fiction provides detailed descriptions of surroundings and relationships between characters.
 Alongside the political storyline, readers follow a variety of other characters through daily life on the reservation, family tragedy, boxing matches, and romance.
 It is written in third person and follows a number of characters, and in some instances, animals.
 The story switches narrators between other characters in the book to give a different perspective.

 Plot

 Thomas Wazhashk, a night watchman at a jewel bearing plant and an Ojibwe Councilor, works to comprehend the consequences of a new termination bill drafted by Arthur Vivian Watkins heading to the floor of the United States Congress.
 In 1953, Thomas and other Ojibwe people begin to fear the implications of this bill.

 As Thomas tries to save his tribe from termination, his niece Patrice embarks on a journey to Minneapolis in order to find her sister, Vera.
 Patrice Paranteau, a young Ojibwe woman and a former high school valedictorian, balances the demands of both modern and traditional life.
 She works at the jewel bearing plant and earns just enough to help her mother Zhanaat and her brother Pokey.
 Patrice's alcoholic father comes home sporadically to threaten the family for cash.
 Patrice uses her saved money to look for her sister Vera, who vanished after moving to Minneapolis with her husband.
 During her journey, Patrice encounters abuse and danger.

-The lives of the young Ojibwe boxer, Wood Mountain and his mother, Juggie Blue intersect with those of many others living on the reservation as they each make the best out of their respective circumstances.
+The lives of the young Ojibwe boxer Wood Mountain and his mother Juggie Blue intersect with those of many others living on the reservation as they each make the best out of their respective circumstances.